 All proposals are carefully reviewed by at least three other persons outside NSF who are experts in the particular field represented by the proposal.
-Proposals submitted in response to this announcement/solicitation will be reviewed by Ad Hoc and/or panel review.
+Proposals submitted in response to this announcement/solicitation will be reviewed by Ad Hoc Review followed by Panel Review.